cdap-guides/cdap-flow-guide/README.md

     cdap-cli.sh start flow DiskPerformanceApp.DiskPerformanceFlow

-Note that there is 1 instance of the parser flowlet running and 2 instances of the Tracker flowlet running:
+Note that there is one instance of the `Parser` Flowlet running and two instances of the `Tracker` Flowlet running:

     cdap-cli.sh get instances flowlet DiskPerformanceApp.DiskPerformanceFlow.parser
     1